Mike Ford Player Props: Mariners vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff is seventh in MLB with a collective 9.3 strikeouts per nine innings.
+- The Astros pitching staff ranks seventh in the league with a collective 9.3 strikeouts per nine innings.

-- The Astros' 3.62 team ERA ranks second across all MLB pitching staffs.
+- The Astros have the fourth-ranked team ERA among all MLB pitching staffs (3.69).

-- Astros pitchers combine to rank 17th in baseball in home runs given up (100 total, 1.1 per game).
+- Astros pitchers combine to give up 101 total home runs at a clip of 1.1 per game (to rank 15th in baseball).

 © 2023 Data Skrive.
 All rights reserved.